osherjacobs/LabWork_Findings/lsass_server2025_ubr1742_pypykatz.md

 ---

-## Research Scope

-This writeup focuses on detection engineering and Microsoft Defender telemetry behaviour, not tool development.
-The technique is described at the API level using publicly documented Windows functionality.
-No tooling or compiled binaries are provided.
-No vulnerability or security boundary bypass was identified.
-This research examines how Defender responds to specific credential access patterns and where visibility diverges from enforcement.
-The goal is to clarify detection boundaries for defenders.

-All testing conducted under assumed breach conditions — local admin access on target host is a prerequisite.

 ## Objective

 Determine whether pypykatz can successfully parse an LSASS minidump exfiltrated from a fully patched Windows Server 2025 host at UBR 1742, with current Defender signatures active and no Credential Guard configured.